juniorgerdet/seed_django_rest/README.md

 # Overview

-Test of skill validation for tappsi.co.
+A demostration of skills for tappsi.co.

 # Requirements